8 April 2021

-I’m incredibly interested in developing smarter working methods, identifying cultural boundaries and exploiting the collaboration tools we have at our disposal.
+I’m incredibly interested in developing smarter working methods, identifying cultural boundaries and exploiting the collaboration tools we have at our disposal, especially those that can be deployed quickly and managed in the cloud, offering ultimate flexibility, resiliency and security.

 Prior to my first holiday, I considered my main aims and challenges for working smarter while I was away: